asdf-format/asdf-standard/docs/source/schemas.rst

 that schema.
 See `schema-references` below for additional information.

 Each ASDF implementation must define how to resolve a schema ``id`` to a real resource that contains the schema itself.
-This could be done in a variety of ways, but the following seem like the most likely possibilities:

-* Resolve the ``id`` to a real network location (assuming the schema is actually hosted at that location)
-* Map the ``id`` to a file location on disk that contains the schema

-Other mappings are possible in theory.
-For example, a schema could be stored in a string literal as part of a program.
+This resource will often be a local file but this detail is left up to the implementation.

 tag
 ^^^